Scott Scharff

-Scott Scharff (born February 7, 1982) is a former American football defensive lineman.
+Scott Scharff (born February 7, 1982) is an American former football defensive lineman.
 He previously spent two and a half seasons with the San Francisco 49ers and the New Orleans Saints.
 He played college football at Stanford.

 Professional career

 San Francisco 49ers

-Signed as an undrafted free agent following the 2005 NFL Draft choosing the San Francisco 49ers over offers from 5 other teams.
+Signed as an undrafted free agent following the 2005 NFL draft choosing the San Francisco 49ers over offers from 5 other teams.
 After training camp was placed on the practice squad for the 2005-2006 season.
 Allocated to NFL Europe during the off-season.
 Upon his return, Scharff spent the 2006-2007 training camp with the 49ers.
 Scharff was waived at the conclusion of training camp and promptly signed by the New Orleans Saints.

 Hamburg Sea Devils

 Allocated to NFL Europe by the San Francisco 49ers on January 11, 2006.
 Started all 10 games at defensive end for the Hamburg Sea Devils.
 Led all players in NFL Europe with 6.0 sacks.
 Honored by being named First Team All-NFL Europe for his performance during the 2006 season.